I got this email from Kiva today. They do micro-financing for people in countries where it’s virtually impossible to get a bank loan.

 Okay, why am I telling you this?
 I’m telling you this because I’m not telling my sister my secret motive: I want them to see how the other half of the world lives.

-I grew up in a Midwest suburb.
-I went to a Midwest college.
-I got a Midwest job.
-So, I didn’t see how the other half of the world lives until I stepped off a plane in Ghana at age 28.
+I grew up in a Midwest suburb, went to a Midwest college, got a Midwest job.
+I didn’t see how the other half of the world lived until exiting a plane in Ghana at age 28.

-Over the years I’ve traveled to other countries equally amazing yet poor, and I learned when you start comparing yourself to the rest of the world it’s a useful trick to feel rich.
+Over the years I’ve traveled to many other countries equally amazing yet poor, and learned when you compare yourself to the rest of the world it’s a useful trick to feel rich.

 Here’s some facts.
 The one percent in the U.S. earn $380,000.
 Compare yourself to this one percent and you probably don’t feel very rich.